 The Cancer Sciences M.S.
-Degree Program is offered through the Roswell Park Graduate Division of the University at Buffalo (UB).
+Degree Program at the Roswell Park Comprehensive Cancer Center is offered through a collaboration with the University at Buffalo (UB).
 This program is designed to give students a multidisciplinary research experience along with a broad-based academic background in cancer biology.
 This degree program is ideal preparation for students seeking to enter research careers or as preparation for subsequent Ph.D. training.
 While not designed specifically to facilitate subsequent entry into professional schools, a number of our M.S. graduates have found this training to improve their prospects for admission to medical and dental schools.

 The program is structured to accommodate students seeking either laboratory-based research or prevention/epidemiology-focused research.
 Laboratory research topics include cell/molecular biology, genetics/genomics, biophysics, immunology and experimental therapeutics.